BrentGrammer/Emaily_Full_Stack_React_App/README.md

 - Clickable links on Surveys to get user feedback
 - Uses SendGrid to send mass emails to users and record response links clicked by the user.
 - Uses Redux-Form for multi page wizard forms and validation
-- Full CRUD operations with MongoDB using Mongoose
+- Create and Read operations with MongoDB using Mongoose
 - Mongo Operators
 - Node/Express backend
 - Middlewares and route handling